Skip to content

 Let’s start over, and discuss view models in terms of UIKit and iOS application architecture with an example.
 Ultimately, we’re going to build a cell that can display a comment about a blog post for an interface that looks like this:

-A screenshot of a completed test app user interface displaying comment cells backed by view models.
-The completed interface with comment cells backed by view models.
+The completed interface with comment cells backed by view models

 We’ll start with a view.
 Specifically a UITableViewCell, which is a UIView subclass.
 A UIView defines a rectangle of content and contains some smarts about user input that we’ll deal with later.
 But hey, that’s visual!
 What’s it look like?